The One Thing Every Room Needs (But Most Are Missing)

 - attention drifts

-- the room never fully settles
+- the room never fully resolves

 With it: